 Both these procedures can be done at the same time as any of the other procedures but can also be done on their own.

-Is labiaplasty or vaginoplasty surgery an option for me?
+Is labiaplasty or labia reduction option for me?

 At your Aesthetica consultation.